gagibran/wizards-of-oslam/README.md

 ### S.6 Try to find a sharp object

-You spend sometime recovering from this wound, trying to get used to not having a tongue anymore.
-It's time to stand up and do something.
 With your hands and feet tied, you put a humongous effort to try to find a sharp object.
 There it is.
 A rusty almost loosen nail, coming from an empty wardrobe that you were leaning to sleep.

-As you pulled the nail with your mouth, some of your incisors break, but you don't feel much pain, since the anesthetic from the cauterizer is still in your blood.
+As you pulled the nail with your mouth, some of your incisors break, but you can't deal with the pain right now.
+It's time to go.

 With this nail and some contortion, you are able to cut your hands loose and feet loose.